adriannovegil/awesome-observability/README.md

 ## 12. Service Mesh

-- [Istio](https://istio.io/latest/docs/concepts/observability/) - Istio generates detailed telemetry for all service communications within a mesh.
+- [Istio](https://istio.io/latest/docs/concepts/observability/) - Generates detailed telemetry for all service communications within a mesh.
 - [Kiali](https://www.kiali.io/) - Observability console for Istio with service mesh configuration capabilities.
 It helps you to understand the structure of your service mesh by inferring the topology, and also provides the health of your mesh.

 ## 13. Observability as a Service